• Skip to primary navigation

 One of our favorite ways to use it is in this roasted acorn squash and apple soup.

-The sweetness of the apples pairs perfectly with the rich, earthy flavor of the hubbard squash.
+The sweetness of the apples goes well with the rich, earthy flavor of the hubbard squash.

-Hubbard squash is also a great addition to Thanksgiving dishes.
+Hubbard squash is also a good addition to Thanksgiving dishes.

 It can be used in acorn squash in recipes like this maple-glazed roasted turkey or this sweet potato casserole.